indrajayaf/ms-glow/README.md

 ## How to access in localserver
 ### Using valet laravel
 - Create folder ms-glow on your valet directory
+- Open git bash to that directory
-- Execute "git clone https://github.com/indrajayaf/ms-glow.git" in terminal/console to clone the project
+- Execute "git clone https://github.com/indrajayaf/ms-glow.git ." in terminal/console to clone the project
 - Access the site using http://ms-glow.test

 ### Using xampp
 - Create folder /ms-glow on your htdocs directory
+- Open git bash to that directory
-- Execute "git clone https://github.com/indrajayaf/ms-glow.git" in terminal/console to clone the project
+- Execute "git clone https://github.com/indrajayaf/ms-glow.git ." in terminal/console to clone the project
 - Access the site using http://ms-glow.test/public/index.php

 ## Feature